LiaScript/docs/README.md

 ### `Radar`

     --{{0}}--
-If for example humans and sheeps are removed from the dataset, then wheight in kg would not be visible in a BarChart at all.
-In this case a Radar is selected, that allows to analyze data visually with different "y"-axis.
+If, for example, humans and sheep are removed from the dataset, then weight in kilograms would not be visible in a BarChart at all.
+In such a case, a RadarChart is selected.
+This type of visualization allows for the analysis of data visually with different "y"-axes, accommodating for the diverse nature of the dataset.

 | Animal          | weight in kg | Lifespan years | Mitogen |
 | --------------- | ------------:| --------------:| -------:|